Pwd9000-ML/blog-devto/posts/DevOps-PAT-Token-Policy/DevOps-PAT-Token-Policy.md

 ## Restricting personal access token (PAT) scope and lifespan via Azure AD tenant policy

 So PATs are really handy and make it easy to authenticate against Azure DevOps to integrate with your tools and services.
 However it also poses a big security risk as leaked tokens could compromise your Azure DevOps account and data, putting your applications and services at risk.
-Microsoft has now added some controls to limit the threat surface area posed by leaked PATs.
+Microsoft has recently added some controls to limit the threat surface area posed by leaked PATs.
 A new set of policies which can be used to restrict the scope and lifespan of your organization’s Azure DevOps personal access tokens (PATs).

 ## What do we need?